 |Time to Spend||3 to 4 hours|

-It’s one of the best destinations to include in your Interlaken Itinerary, especially if you’re visiting the Jungfrau region during the seasons with unpredictable weather.
+Lauterbrunnen, aptly named ‘many springs,’ is home to another must-see waterfall: the Trummelbach Falls.
+This is a great addition to your Interlaken itinerary, especially if you’re visiting the Jungfrau region during seasons with unpredictable weather.

-It’s an impressive work of engineering, I think.
-You should not miss the part where there’s an opening offering views of Lauterbrunnen valley.
+It’s a marvel of engineering.
+And don’t miss the spot where there’s an opening offering views of the Lauterbrunnen valley – breathtaking.

 Trummelbach Falls Visiting Information